matthewcampos/CMEECourseWork/Project/README.txt

 * CompileLaTex.sh- convert the tex files to generate thesis pdf in the Results folder
 * thesis.tex- tex file that produces the whole report taking in tex files from Sections folder, references.bib and Titlepage.tex
 * Titlepage.tex- tex file to produce title page
-#####Unix
-* UnixPrac1.txt- first practical which analyses three files from Data directory

 **Proposal**
 * folder containing proposal for thesis project

 **Data**- this directory consists of the data used to run the 44 conditions in the code
 * GNDIFF_50-65